 Grace Campbell and Jane Cosans both had children in state schools in Scotland, where staff were allowed to hit pupils with a leather strap for disciplinary reasons.

-Mrs Campbell asked her local council for a guarantee that corporal punishment would not be used against her seven-year old son, Gordon.
+Grace asked her local council for a guarantee that corporal punishment would not be used against her seven-year-old son, Gordon.
 The council would not give her such a guarantee.

 The two mothers complained to the European Court of Human Rights.